 This offers an opportunity for members to bring up any motions that they wish to have considered by the governing body.
-If no new business is presented, and the mayor knows of matters that should be considered, he informs the governing body of these matters and asks if any member wishes to propose a motion covering them.
+If no new business is presented, and the mayor knows of matters that should be considered, they inform the governing body of these matters and ask if any member wishes to propose a motion covering them.